lrgr/multifactorial-immune-response/README.md

 This repository contains the source code for reproducing the experiments and figures from Leiserson, et al. (bioRxiv, 2017).
 See the [references section](#references) below for more information on the paper.

 We use continuous integration to automatically regenerate the figures whenever there is a push to the master branch.
 You can see the [current figures below](#figures).
-Note that, for runtime purposes, the default parameters for the number of permutations are relaxed, and thus the automatically generated Figure 2 will be different from the one in the paper.
+Note that, for runtime purposes, by default we do not run the permutation test, and thus the automatically generated Figure 1b will be different from the one in the paper.

 ### Setup